 When I first saw Bryce Canyon, I thought I had died and gone to fairy kingdom land.
 Who had been keeping this a secret?

-A kingdom of bright orange and pink pastel spires and towers, archways, and paths leading deep into the enchanted forests of the canyon.
+A kingdom of bright orange and pink pastel spires and towers, archways, and paths leading deep into the canyon's enchanted forests.

-We spent a day taking a walk along the fairy trail, deep into the canyon walls, under archways, running around spires, exploring nooks and crannies, and kicking up the orange dust of the path beneath our feet.
+We spent a day walking along the fairy trail, deep into the canyon walls, under archways, running around spires, exploring nooks and crannies, and kicking up the orange dust of the path beneath our feet.

 It wasn't this or the sunrise we witnessed in peaceful solitude that made this one of the most extraordinary moments on our road trip.